 Platform: Playstation 4/Xbox One/PC

-Recommended version: As far as I know, all three versions are roughly equal in quality and all three even support player mods, so pick whichever fits your system of choice.
+Recommended version: As far as I know, all three versions are roughly equal in quality and all three even support player mods.
+The PC version does still have the widest selection, though.

 Tags: Action RPG, Science Fiction, Freeform Characters, Brutal Violence, Randomized Content, Collection-Fest, Crafting System, Multiple Story Paths, Voluminous Side Content, Adjustable Difficulty, Save Anywhere, Downloadable Content (Meh), Humorous, Bugs and Glitches